-BOX 4.11: GOOD PRACTICE FROM CAMBODIA: THE URBAN POOR DEVELOPMENT FUND has diversified its activities in response to other community needs.
+BOX 4.11: GOOD PRACTICE FROM CAMBODIA: THE URBAN POOR DEVELOPMENT FUND

 Since Cambodia's first democratic election in 1993, Phnom Penh has experienced extensive development, but commercial and public interests have remained on a collision course with the specific needs of the urban poor.
 As a result, the poor have been left worse off and struggling to secure a place in the aggressive commercialization of land markets.